-The inventory manager can break physical inventories into manageable steps with "cycle" inventories.
-For example, you can choose to print off an inventory list with just a certain type of item or just a certain percentage of the inventory.
-We also recommend organizing all your equipment under a specific label so you can easily inventory your equipment category every month.
+Successware's inventory manager can break physical inventories into manageable steps with "cycle" inventories.
+For example, you can print off an inventory list with a specific type of item or a certain percentage of the inventory.
+We also recommend organizing all your equipment under a specific label so you can quickly inventory your equipment category every month.

-Once your Inventory Manager is set up, it can easily be linked with other software to make inventory tracking simple from the quote stage of a project all the way through completion!
+Once your Inventory Manager is set up, it can easily be linked with other software modules to simplify inventory tracking from the quote stage of a project through completion!

 When a sales representative creates a detailed quote, this quote can later be used to create an invoice in the Inventory Manager.
-You can then go through the items in the quote line by line and make sure they are correct for the items needed for the job.
+You can then go through the items in the quote line by line and ensure they are correct for the items needed for the job.

 Thank you for stopping by for our "Did You Know…?" blog series.
 Was this helpful?
 Can we answer any additional questions or set you up with in-depth training?